Our new documentation site is alive!

 For Application control, we do not display since it might be a connection which does not speak HTTP.

-Note: Future Sensei versions will be able to overcome this protocol limitation and display a landing page even if the connection is HTTP/TLS.
+Note: Future Sensei versions (expected in 2.0 or 2.1) will be able to overcome this protocol limitation and display a landing page even if the connection is HTTP/TLS.

 How do I reset to factory defaults?

 Reset to factory defaults" button.